 “Preferred Rewards” Members Can Enjoy Increased Cash Back Benefits

 This is a program that offers certain customers extra rewards or better rates on a variety of different financial products.
-And this card is included.
+And this card is included (enrollment is required).

 Here are the minimum requirements for joining the program: